pointhi/libdeep/README.md

 <img src="https://github.com/bashrc/libdeep/blob/master/examples/cancer_classification/cancer_detection_training_error.png?raw=true" width=640/>

 This is a C library which can be used in deep learning applications.
 It allows multiple layers to be trained and also includes the dropouts technique to avoid overfitting the data.
+What differentiates libdeep from the numerous other deep learning systems out there is that it's relatively small and that trained networks can be exported as *completely standalone C or Python programs* which can either be used via the commandline or within and Arduino IDE for creating robotics or IoT systems.

 A Python API for libdeep can be found at https://github.com/bashrc/libdeep-python